INSIDE: Roam the Gnome’s Epic List of Fabulous Eiffel Tower Facts for Kids!

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

-EIFFEL TOWER FACTS FOR KIDS
+GUIDE TO EIFFEL TOWER WITH KIDS

 If you are planning a trip to Paris, and want all the details of what to do and what to see at the Eiffel tower, take a look at our guide below.

-What is an Eiffel tower?
+No.1: What is an Eiffel tower?

 The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris, France.

-Who designed the Eiffel tower?
+No.2: Who designed the Eiffel tower?

 Gustave Eiffel’s company designed and built the tower.

-Why it the Eiffel Tower called Eiffel?
+No.3: Why it the Eiffel Tower called Eiffel?

 It is named after the engineer Gustave Eiffel, as above.

-What year was the Eiffel tower built?
+No.4: What year was the Eiffel tower built?

 The Eiffel Tower was constructed from 1887–89 as the entrance to the 1889 World’s Fair.